-All Petty Cash Funds must be reconciled quarterly by unit head/supervisor or delegate, with the custodian present.
+All Petty Cash Funds must be reconciled quarterly by the unit head, supervisor or delegate, with the custodian present.

-The fund custodian cannot, under any circumstances, perform the counting/reconciling of the cash; however, the custodian can fill out the online reconciliation form.
-University Student Financial Services and Cashier Operations (USFSCO) monitors the completion of quarterly reconciliations and will notify the fund custodian if the quarterly reconciliation has not been received.
+The fund custodian cannot, under any circumstances, perform the counting/reconciling of the cash.
+The custodian may fill out the online reconciliation form.
+University Bursar monitors the completion of quarterly reconciliations and will notify the fund custodian if the quarterly reconciliation has not been received.

 Replenishment of the Petty Cash Fund will not be approved if reconciliations are not current.
-Quarterly reconciliations are due October 15, January 15, April 15, and July 15.
+Quarterly reconciliations are due October 15, January 15, April 15, and July 15 of each fiscal year.

 Procedure